GonzaloMFB/spyre/README.md

 ## What's Implemented

 * Functional battles: the player will play cards under a certain energy cost until they defeat an enemy.
 Enemies will fight back following an array of intents (attacking, buffing themselves, etcetera).
+* Map generation: 3 to 5 random paths with interconnected nodes that the player can travel through, all the way to the boss.

 ## Credits